Ukraine's coal mines turn to women to solve wartime staff shortages

 Over a hundred took up the offer.

-"I took this job because the war started and there were no other jobs," 22-year-old Krystyna said candidly.
+"I took this job because the war started and there were no other jobs," 22-year-old Krystyna said.

-For five months, she has worked as a technician 470 metres below ground, servicing the small electric trains which haul workers more than four kilometres from the lift shaft where they descend to the seams of coal.
+For five months, she has worked as a technician 470 metres (1,542 feet) below ground, servicing the small electric trains that haul workers more than 4 kilometres (2.5 miles) from the lift shaft where they descend to the seams of coal.

 The mine, a vast tower with shafts running more than 600 metres under the surface, juts out against the flat landscape and the grey November weather.

-Reuters was asked by the mine's management not to name it or give the surnames of those interviewed.
+Reuters was asked by the mine's management for security reasons not to give the exact location of the mine or use the surnames of those interviewed.

 The work is interesting but difficult, she said: the battery lids are heavy and the steam can be unpleasant.
 The pay is good, however, and she feels a sense of duty to stay and do her bit for those who have gone to fight.